- 0.1 Which Way Should I Walk – North to South or South to North?

 The walk takes hikers from the market town of Chipping Campden all the way to Bath, a beautiful city of huge historical Roman importance.
 For the majority of the walk, the route follows the ridge of the Cotswold escarpment, which offers fantastic views.

-With pretty villages, historic monuments and plenty of peace and solitude, this walk is full of highlights.
+With pretty villages, historic monuments and plenty of peace and solitude, the Cotswold Way is full of highlights.
 And because it’s in the south of England, the weather is typically quite reliable!

 The Cotswold Way’s distance doesn’t provide too many challenges, and generally speaking, anyone who’s fairly fit should be able to tackle the trek with confidence.
 That said, many walkers are surprised with how many steep sections the walk includes, so it should be approached with a good degree of respect.